William Henry Minerd was born on Aug. 9, 1855, likely in Connellsville, Fayette County, PA, the son of John V.S. and Elizabeth (Livingston) Minerd.

 By 1921, William was a teamster, and they lived at 135 Connellsville Street.
 In the '30s, they resided at 316 North Gallatin Avenue, near their married children Percy, Rachel, Nettie and Olive.
 Gallatin Avenue is seen here in an early postcard image.

-In October 1933, William suffered a stroke, and died the following year, on June 13, 1934.
+In October 1933, already enduring chonic kidney disease and hardening of the arteries, William suffered a stroke.
+He died the following year, on June 13, 1934.
 His funeral was conducted by his first cousin, Rev. David E. Minerd.
-He was buried at the Flatwoods Baptist Church Cemetery, now known as Bowman-Flatwoods Cemetery.
+He was buried at the Flatwoods Baptist Church Cemetery, now known as Bowman-Flatwoods Cemetery, with arrangements handled by the Edward E. Minerd Funeral Home.

 Zouri outlived him by five years.
+She lapsed into senility and was burdened with cardio-renal disease.
 She passed away on April 22, 1939 "following a protracted illness," reported a local newspaper.
-Her funeral arrangements were handled by the Minerd Funeral Home of Uniontown, and she was buried beside her husband at Bowman-Flatwoods.
+Her funeral arrangements also were handled by the Minerd Funeral Home of Uniontown, and she was buried beside her husband at Bowman-Flatwoods.
 Their graves are not marked.